Mommie Dearest: Reactions

 The book's publication in 1978 created an enormous amount of attention.
 Some of Crawford's friends disputed the version of events presented in Mommie Dearest.
-Among them were Van Johnson, Katharine Hepburn, Cesar Romero, Bob Hope, Barbara Stanwyck, Sydney Guilaroff, Ann Blyth, Gary Gray, and particularly Myrna Loy, Crawford's friend since 1925.
-While acknowledging that Crawford was highly ambitious for much of her life, critics have suggested that Christina embellished her story.
+Among them were Van Johnson, Katharine Hepburn, Cesar Romero, Bob Hope, Barbara Stanwyck, Sydney Guilaroff, Ann Blyth, Gary Gray, and Myrna Loy.

 Douglas Fairbanks Jr., Crawford's first husband, stated, "The Joan Crawford that I've heard about in Mommie Dearest is not the Joan Crawford I knew back then."
-The two younger Crawford children, Cindy and Cathy, born in 1947 and adopted by Crawford, have stated many times that they did not witness or experience any of the events described in the book.
-Christopher Crawford stated, "I honestly to this day do not believe that she ever cared for me."
+Crawford's other daughters, Cindy and Cathy, have stated many times that they did not witness or experience any of the events described in the book.
+Christopher Crawford, while never stating Joan outright abused him, did state, "I honestly to this day do not believe that she ever cared for me."

-Bette Davis, longtime rival of Crawford's, denounced the book, stating, "I was not Miss Crawford’s biggest fan, but, wisecracks to the contrary, I did and still do respect her talent.
+Bette Davis, Crawford's longtime rival, denounced the book, stating, "I was not Miss Crawford's biggest fan, but, wisecracks to the contrary, I did and still do respect her talent.
 What she did not deserve was that detestable book written by her daughter.
-I’ve forgotten her name.
+I've forgotten her name.
 Horrible."
+In 1985, Davis's daughter B. D. Hyman published a book titled My Mother's Keeper, which portrays Davis as an alcoholic, emotionally manipulative mother, similar to the way Crawford is portrayed in Mommie Dearest.

-Liz Smith, writing in the Baltimore Sun, said, "I was inclined to believe Joan was misguided in her attempts to 'mold' her children—and was vain and self-absorbed like most great stars—but the stories of beatings and near-madness were over the top."
-Crawford's secretary for nearly 50 years, Betty Barker, also stated that while Joan was strict, Christina and Christopher were never abused.
+Liz Smith, writing in The Baltimore Sun and other newspapers that carried her syndicated column, said, "I was inclined to believe Joan was misguided in her attempts to 'mold' her children—and was vain and self-absorbed like most great stars—but the stories of beatings and near-madness were over the top."

-Others such as Helen Hayes, James MacArthur, and June Allyson stated they saw questionable behavior from Crawford, but not outright abuse.
+Joan Crawford's secretary for nearly 50 years, Betty Barker, also stated that while Joan was strict, Christina and Christopher were never abused.

+On May 28, 1981, Christina's sister, Cathy Crawford LaLonde, appeared on Good Morning America to deny the allegations made by Christina.
+She said on air "My mother was a very warm person.
+She was always there when we needed her.
+She was a working mother, but she always had time for us, and as far as Mommie Dearest, it's a great work of fiction.
+Christina must have been in another household."

+In October 1981, People magazine published an article titled "Was She Devil or Doting Mom?: 'Dearest' Stirs A Row Among Joan Crawford's Adopted Kids".
+During the interview, Cathy Crawford LaLonde, stated "Christina says Joan was rotten, and I say she was a good person," further going on to say, "I just can't feel for anybody who would do that to their own mother.
+It's very immoral."